 The church has reached a difficult crossroads when it comes to pre-marriage romance.
 We no longer have rituals of courtship and arranged marriage to guide us every step of the way.
 This leaves a lot of room for error.
 It's also spawned a whole range of opinions and advice on how to handle dating.
 One glance at the numerous books about love, dating, and marriage suggests that we're making a lot of this up as we go along.

-Myth #3: "God will reveal to you the woman that you are going to marry the instant you meet her."
+Christian Dating Myth #3: "God will reveal to you the man or woman that you are going to marry the instant you meet him or her."

 If this is true, I screwed up somewhere.
 I thought my wife was out of my league when I met her.
 We had a nice conversation, but I left thinking that she wouldn't go out with a guy like me.
 Regardless, I didn't get a divine telegram saying, "She's the one!
 Start picking out china patterns!"

-Myth #4: "You have to be friends with a woman before you can date her."
+Christian Dating Myth #4: "You have to be friends with a man or woman before you can date."

 You have to be honest about what you're doing.
 Don't kid yourself and don't lie to her.
 Be friends all you want, but if you want to date her, she needs to know and you need to ask her out.